wrappedcbdc/cngn-typescript-library/README.md

 ### Test Structure

 The tests are located in the `__tests__` directory.
-They cover various aspects of the CNGnManager class, including:
+They cover various aspects of the cNGNManager and WalletManager classes, including:

 - API calls for different endpoints (GET and POST requests)
 - Encryption and decryption of data